-Jelle Joustra is a PhD candidate at the Faculty of Industrial Design Engineering.
+Jelle Joustra is a Postdoc at the Faculty of Industrial Design Engineering.

 Jelle Joustra did his bachelor Industrial Design Engineering at TU Delft, in which one of the design projects resulted in building a test setup to measure the thermal conductivity of plastics.
 After the bachelor, he participated in the Nuon Solar Team, to design, build and race the solar car Nuna5 in the World Solar Challenge in Australia and the Suzuka Dream Cup in Japan.

 In his master Integrated Product Design at TU Delft, he was awarded the Philips Design Award for the domestic appliances project: Coffee!